Homelessness Strategy

 • Other

 The Housing category includes permanent supportive housing, rapid rehousing, rental assistance programs, market housing, or other creative housing solutions.
-For more information about the number and types of exits from Boulder Shelter for the Homeless (and prior to June 1, 2020, Bridge House) has seen from October 2017, see the Homelessness Services Dashboard.
+For more information about the number and types of exits from All Roads Shelter (and prior to June 1, 2020, Bridge House) has seen from October 2017, see the Homelessness Services Dashboard.

 Diversion includes exits from homelessness that do not require sheltering.
 While most diversion exits are reunified with support systems, they do not need any case management services to make the connections happen.